quickstrom/quickstrom/_sources/installation.rst.txt

 Installation
 ============

-Follow these steps to install Quickstrom on your machine.
+Follow these steps to install Quickstrom locally.
 For the moment, the only supported installation method is Nix.
 Other options might be described in the future.

 Prerequisites
 -------------